FIRECONTER/AndroidCrash/README.md

-## This project is used to test the framwork of sql(not just the SQLite)
+## This project is used to test the reason of crash